 Opening with the instrumental “Don’t Want You No More” (written by Spencer Davis), before segueing into the aching “It’s Not My Cross to Bear”, the Allman’s play with a ferocity and authenticity which belies their age.
-Gregg Allman howls like a man with not one but a few hell-hounds on his trail, while the rest of the members pluck, punch, and pound their way as if it were their last five minutes on earth.
+Gregg Allman howls like a man with a few demons in the closet, while the rest of the members pluck, punch, and pound their way as if it were their last five minutes on earth.
 And that’s just the first two tracks!

-The blues has no shortage of songs with misogynistic themes (although there’s a fair amount of misandry going on too in the blues community, let’s not forget), and “Black Hearted Woman” is one of them.
+The blues has no shortage of songs with misogynistic themes, and “Black Hearted Woman” is one of them.
 But there’s no use in pointing feminist fingers, because we’ve all been there, and that’s why songs like this exist in the first place, and here they perform that role in convincing fashion.

 Even by the late 60’s the blues was fast becoming something of a cliché (at least when the white man got a hold of it), however you’ll get none of that with these Southern chaps.
 Even on the Muddy Waters penned “Trouble No More”, you have to believe that every note they play is coming from the heart, and not coming from a bunch of accountants who just happen to enjoy playing gigs on the weekends in between their ‘real’ jobs.

 Side two begins with the fierce and fiery “Every Hungry Woman”, and while entirely a band effort (when is it not), it’s really Duane and Dicky who shine the most, proving that they had a chemistry between them both few other guitarists could match.